theNewDynamic/oregonsadventurecoast.com/content/event/2023-annular-solar-eclipse.md

 ![](/img/heroimage-page-header.jpg)

-What is it like Inside the Path of an Annular Solar Eclipse?<br>
+**What is it like Inside the Path of an Annular Solar Eclipse?**

+According to [<u>the website, Great American Eclipse</u>](https://www.greatamericaneclipse.com), “an annular solar eclipse promises a spectacular vision featuring the striking sight of the Sun as a ring.”
+Those inside the path of the 2023 Annular Solar Eclipse will see the sun appear as a bright ring-shaped halo around the edges of the moon for a full 4 minutes before it continues southeast.
+Daylight will be noticeably dimmer, but viewers will not experience complete darkness like a total solar eclipse.

+**What Causes the Dramatic Ring of Fire?**